Rational sets in virtually abelian groups: languages and growth: Equivalences between types of sets in virtually abelian groups

 Now where $P_M$ is the preimage under $M$ of the elements of the fundamental parallelepiped of the lattice defined by $M$.
 Since $E_0$ is semilinear, and \(P_M\) is finite (because $M$ is injective), Lemma \ref{lem:semilinearaffine} implies that $E$ is also semilinear.

 To show the converse, it is enough to prove that any linear set is polyhedral (since the class of polyhedral sets is closed under translation and finite union).
-By Lemma \ref{lem:linindep}, and the same closure properties of polyhedral sets again, it is then enough to prove that \(D^*\) is polyhedral, whenever the elements of \(D\) are linearly independent.
+By Lemma \ref{lem:disjoint}, and the same closure properties of polyhedral sets again, it is then enough to prove that \(D^*\) is polyhedral, whenever the elements of \(D\) are linearly independent.

 Linear independence implies that \(|D|\leq 2k\), and therefore we can find an integral affine map $\Z^k\to\Z^k$ which takes each of $|D|$ standard basis vectors to a unique element of $D$.
-The preimage of $D^*$ under this affine map will be a union of orthants, which is clearly polyhedral, and since the image of a polyhedral set is polyhedral, so is $D^*$. \end{proof} \begin{definition} For each $I\subseteq\{1,\ldots,k\}$, including $I=\emptyset$, let i.e. the orthant including the positive $e_i$ axis for each $i\in I$.
+The preimage of $D^*$ under this affine map will be a union of orthants, which is clearly polyhedral, and since the image of a polyhedral set is polyhedral, so is $D^*$. \end{proof}

+We next consider the growth of semilinear sets, and to do so we define monotone sets.

+\begin{definition} For each $I\subseteq\{1,\ldots,k\}$, including $I=\emptyset$, let i.e.~the orthant including the positive $e_i$ axis for each $i\in I$ and the negative $e_j$ axis for each $j\notin Q_I$.
 A subset of $\Z^k$ is said to be \emph{monotone} if it is contained entirely in a single orthant $Q_I$. \end{definition}

-\begin{lemma} Each set $P\subseteq Z^k$ can be written as the disjoint union $P=\bigcup_{j=1}^{2^k} P_j$ of monotone subsets $P_j$.
+\begin{lemma} Each set $P\subseteq \Z^k$ can be written as the disjoint union $P=\bigcup_{j=1}^{2^k} P_j$ of monotone subsets $P_j$, where each $P_j$ is in a different orthant $Q_j$.
 Moreover, if $P$ is polyhedral then each $P_j$ is polyhedral.
-Equivalently, if $P$ is semilinear then each $P_j$ is semilinear, and if $P$ is rational then so is every $P_j$. \end{lemma}
+Equivalently, if $P$ is semilinear then each $P_j$ is semilinear, and if $P$ is rational then each \(P_j\) is rational. \end{lemma}

 \begin{proof} We can decompose $P$ as a disjoint union of $2^k$ monotone sets as follows.
 Let $Q_1=\{\mathbf{z}\in\Z^k\mid \mathbf{z}\cdot e_i\geq0,~1\leq i\leq r\}=\bigcap_{i=1}^k\{\mathbf{z}\in\Z^k\mid \mathbf{z}\cdot e_i\geq 0\}$ denote the non-negative orthant of $\Z^k$.
 Let $Q_2, \ldots, Q_{2^k}$ denote the remaining orthants (in any order) obtained from $Q_1$ by (compositions of) reflections along hyperplanes perpendicular to the axes and passing through the origin.
 Let $ P_1=P\cap Q_1$ and for each $2\leq j\leq 2^k$, inductively define Each $P_j$ is clearly monotone, and we have a disjoint union $P=\bigcup_{j=1}^{2^k} P_j$.